Author: Jadranka Bokan

 You should make an effort to memorize noun gender only for those words which have different gender from the same nouns in your mother tongue.
 Examples: ‘Stuhl’ is masculine in German, but it is feminine in my mother tongue; ‘Tisch’ is masculine in both German and my mother tongue.
 Thus, I will put an effort into trying to memorize the gender of ‘Stuhl’, while I do not need to lose time for memorizing the gender of ‘Tisch’.

 You could imagine masculine nouns (objects) with a hat on them, feminine nouns with braids and neuter nouns with diapers.
+Also, a lion could be a signal for masculine nouns – if you need to memorize a new masculine noun, just imagine one lion who is trying to swallow that particular item.
 You get the picture.
 Feel free to come up with any other similar system.

 You could put the nouns with the same gender in some mutual connection or context and create images in your mind.
 Here is an example: I memorized a hill, a tree, a monkey and an apple all together.
 Since they are all masculine (der Berg, der Baum, der Apfel, der Affe), I imagined: the tree was on the top of the hill, a monkey sat on the tree and the apple was there too.
 This helped me remember their gender easier.
 Drawing on a piece of paper can help here too.